Koepka, Woods chase history at Pebble Beach | Malay Mail

-PEBBLE BEACH (California), June 13 ― Brooks Koepka launches his bid for an historic US Open treble today at Pebble Beach, where Tiger Woods once separated himself from all rivals and now returns chasing a 16th major.
+PEBBLE BEACH, June 13 — Brooks Koepka launches his bid for an historic US Open treble today at Pebble Beach, where Tiger Woods once separated himself from all rivals and now returns chasing a 16th major.

 Pebble Beach, where Woods won the first of his three US Opens in 2000 with a breathtaking 12-under par total and a crushing 15-stroke margin, is a vastly different player now at 43 and with spinal fusion surgery behind him.